Commsor Blog

-A checklist of everything you need to do to get a new community off the ground.
+A checklist of everything sales reps need to do to get a new community off the ground.

 Building a community might seem like a monumental task.
-When folks come to us for advice on this, their number one question is always something along the lines of, "Where do I even start?"
+The number one question we hear from sales reps wanting to build a community is, "Where do I even start?"

-So, with that in mind: here's a checklist of everything I'd do to get a new community off the ground.
+So, with that in mind: here's a checklist of how to build pipeline and sell through community

 Don't be afraid to experiment and iterate, since all companies and communities are different.
-The steps below don't necessarily need to be done in this exact order, either (although I do recommend sticking to it where possible).
+You don't need to do the steps below in the exact order.
 Do things in a way that makes sense for you.

 Align your community values with your business values.